marked-one/EasyResolutions/README.md

 [Download GitHub release](https://github.com/marked-one/EasyResolutions/releases/latest)
 [Download from Unity Asset Store](http://u3d.as/content/vladimir-klubkov/easy-resolutions)

-Easy Resolutions is an asset for [Unity3d](http://unity3d.com/) (now supports Unity 5) that allows you to load different scenes for different resolutions of the game window.
+Easy Resolutions is an asset  for [Unity3d](http://unity3d.com/) (now supports Unity 5) which allows you to automatically load different scenes for different resolutions of the game window.

-It is especially suitable for 2d games when you need to support a large amount of devices with different screen resolutions/aspect ratios/different amount of available video memory.
+It is especially suitable for 2d games when you need to support a large amount of devices with different screen resolutions/aspect ratios/amount of video memory.

 The asset is easy to use:
 1. First you name your scenes using the following template: `{scene name}.{width}x{height}`, where the `{width}x{height}` part is the resolution, for which the scene is designed.
 Example: `SomeScene.1366x768`.